Archdiocese of Atlanta: Reports of sexual abuse

 Kenneth Joseph Cassity, a youth worker at the Church of St. Ann in Marietta, pleaded guilty in 2003 to fondling two young brothers between 1999 and 2000 at the church rectory.
-Cassity was sentenced to three years in prison.
+He was sentenced to three years in prison.
 The archdiocese settled a lawsuit brought by the boys' parents in 2003 for $10 million.
-The lawsuit revealed that St. Ann had been warned about Cassity a year before the abuse happened.

-In December 2018, a former altar boy filed a lawsuit against the archdiocese, alleging that it shielded a priest who sexually abused him.
-The plaintiff accused Reverend Douglas Edwards of Saint Joseph's Catholic Church in Dalton of abusing him during the 1970s.
-Edwards allegedly molested the plaintiff eight to 10 times, The plaintiff said that Edwards would frequently bring boys to his house on Lake Allatoona in Acworth.
-Edwards died in 1997.

 In November 2018, the archdiocese released a list of 15 clergy with credible accusations of sexual abuse of minors since 1956.
-A second review of sexual abuse allegations in the archdiocese was completed by the Prosecuting Attorney's Council of Georgia in March 2023.
-The report listed 25 archdiocesan priests with credible accusations.
+A second report in 2023 listed 25.An appeals court in Georgia dismissed a lawusit by several alleged victims of sexual abuse against the archdiocese, saying that the statute of limitations for the filings had expired.